Center for Arms Control and Non-Proliferation

 There has been considerable progress over the last several decades to reduce the probability that terrorists might acquire nuclear material.
 These efforts include the complete removal of civilian highly enriched uranium from 30 countries and Taiwan and the conversion or closure of at least 94 research reactors that formerly used highly enriched materials.

 But there is still significant work to be done.
 There remains nearly 2,000 metric tons of weapons-usable nuclear material spread across the globe, some of it vulnerable to theft or sabotage.
-There are abundant examples of lax security standards, including the break-in at the U.S. maximum security facility for nuclear materials led by an unarmed 82-year old nun, an armed break-in at a South African nuclear facility in 2007, and at least 514 cases in the last 3 years in which nuclear or radiological material was lost, stolen, or outside of authorized control.
+There are abundant examples of lax security standards, including the break-in at the U.S. maximum security facility for nuclear materials led by an unarmed 82-year old nun, an armed break-in at a South African nuclear facility in 2007, and at least 167 incidents in 2019 in which nuclear or radiological material was lost, stolen, or outside of authorized control.

-Unfortunately, the programs tasked with securing these materials have steadily declined in attention and funding.
-Congressional appropriations for core nuclear security programs have fallen from $1.97 billion in 2013 to a requested $1.27 billion for 2017.
-According to Sen. Dianne Feinstein (D- Calif.), the funding reduction has led to a five-year delay for securing and converting nuclear reactors across the globe, pushing the completion of that project to 2035, nearly 20 years away.
+Programs tasked with securing these materials hovered around $2 billion under the Trump administration, which takes the funding and attention back to pre-2013 levels.
+Congressional appropriations for core nuclear security programs declined in the end of the Obama administration’s second term after the success of a series of Nuclear Security Summits.
+However, according to Sen. Dianne Feinstein (D- Calif.), the funding reduction led to a five-year delay for securing and converting nuclear reactors across the globe, pushing the completion of that project to 2035.

 To prevent a nuclear terrorism incident, the United States and its international partners must secure radiological and fissile material with the goal of maintaining the highest security standards.
 Nuclear non-proliferation programs should receive full funding and support from both Congress and the White House.